dhn06038/PotteryWorkshop/README.md

 **Mesh Deformer in VR**

 The mesh can be transformed even within the VR environment by using the Mesh Deformer script.
-Now, controller is used for carving, but in the future, trying to provide a feeling of brushing by hand.
+Now, controller is used for carving, but in the future, it will be changed to provide a feeling of brushing by hand.

 <img src="https://github.com/user-attachments/assets/39f43f71-c123-4fd8-9ece-a26236ca06af" width="80%" height="45%"/>